Yashi Srivastava

 For someone else, listening to music while exercising may be important.
 For yet another person, finding an enjoyable form of exercise such as dance classes can be the solution.

-3. Action: Once we know what is driving us on and accept what is, we can devise ways to make progress on our goals.
+Once you know what is driving you on and accept what is, you can devise ways to make progress on your goals.

 Conclusion

 The conflicts we experience within ourselves come from our evolution.
 While we cannot change our biology, we can still make progress toward our goals by developing a deeper awareness of what drives us, accepting what can and cannot be changed, and taking action to change what we can.
-This can be iterative process that moves us toward actually doing what we know is good for us.
+This can be iterative process that moves us toward better habits that serve us well.

 Note: This article was originally published on Positive Psychology News in January 2022 here.